rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 #### Firewall

 If you are running a server, then you **are** running a firewall, right?
 We are assuming _iptables_ as noted above, so we need to modify our firewall configuration, (in this case, /etc/firewall.conf) and add access for UDP and ICMP traffic coming from the monitoring server.
 If you are running _firewalld_, just substitute in the appropriate rules for _firewalld_.
-Here's a ruleset for our example server:
+Here's a rule set for our example server:

 ```
 #!/bin/sh